General Information and Specifications

 Then maybe...MAYBE...a Fly Baby might be the plane for you.

 They're cheap as dirt to operate.
 Our EAA Chapter operated Pete Bowers' prototype as a club airplane from 1987 to 1994.
 Rarely did our yearly maintenance bill exceed $100.
 That's not a typo...
 One Hundred Dollars.
-Most years, the total maintenance cost was less than $25.
-Insurance (liability only) for five pilots was $215/year.
-In the club, we charged $5/hour, dry, for flying the plane, and ran the thing on car gas ($1.20/gal, 5 gal/hour).
+Even today, my airplane costs me, generally, less than $500 a year in maintenance.
+Including hiring an A&P for the yearly condition inspection.

 The major drawback: Fly Babies don't come in kits.
 You carve every piece of wood; bend every bit of metal.
 Yet the Fly Baby is designed to be as simple as possible to build.
 EAA Judges rate aircraft at Fly-Ins, not only on how well the builder did, but on how difficult the airplane was to build.
 The Fly Baby has ALWAYS occupied the "easiest" category...even in today's modern kit era.
 They go together like a big balsa-wood model.
 You don't even have to build-up ribs like most wood homebuilts.
 Instead, you stack up sheets of plywood and "gang-saw" them all at once on a bandsaw.